meldridge/meldridge.github.io/drafts/Security-is-a-trade-off.md

 Leverage allows us to amplify a small force, by applying it at the end of a long lever.
 This is extremely useful, because it means we can move very large objects with much less effort than if we applied the force directly.

 This might seem like a free win, but it isn't.
 The trade-off is that we need more space to work in: more space for the lever, and more space to move it.
 If you have unlimited space, this isn't a problem.
-If you're working in a confined area, it might make using a lever completely impossible.
+If you're working in a confined area, it might make using a lever impossible.

-The real skill in engineering is knowing which trade-offs to make, and when, in order to meet the design requirements of whatever you are building.
+Engineering always involves compromises.
+The real skill is in knowing which trade-offs to make, and when, in order to meet the design requirements of whatever you are building.

 ## Convenience vs Security